Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Examples include enterprise AI search engines such as Perplexity.

-The defining characteristic is research and synthesis optimisation.
+The defining characteristic is research, retrieval, and information access optimisation.

 The search layer provides: